mattmcgiv/synergistHW/README.md

 synergistHW
 ===========

-a simple RESTful "hello world"-like service built with Apache CXF
+- a simple hello world RESTful service using Apache CXF
+- acceptS a GET request and return a response of "hello, <name>"
+- built as an eclipse maven project
+-

+execution:  "mvn jetty:run" to launch a jetty web server and access the resource